spydir/spydir.github.io/_posts/2023-05-25-breaking-into-infosec.md

 The sky's the limit, and the best part is that you're learning by doing.
 Plus, it shows potential employers that you've got the drive and initiative to go beyond the call of duty.
 It's like having your cake and eating it too, but the cake is knowledge, and it's delicious.

 So there you have it, folks.
 Breaking into the information security field might seem daunting, but with the right mindset, resources, and a whole lot of perseverance, you'll be on your way to becoming a full-fledged infosec operator.

 Remember, it's not just about the certifications or the connections or the home lab.
 It's about the _passion_, the _curiosity_, and the _relentless drive_ to make the digital world a safer place.
-So get out there, make your mark, and most importantly, **have fun**!
+So get out there, make your mark, and most importantly, have fun!

 Until next time, happy hacking!

+-spydir